-As explained in 7.1 Bank Secrecy Requirements (Firewall Regulations), banks and securities firms are generally prohibited from sharing material non-public customer information with their affiliates.
+As explained in 7.1 Bank Secrecy Requirements, banks and securities firms are generally prohibited from sharing material non-public customer information with their affiliates.

-In 2021, the Working Group on Capital Market Regulations of the Financial System Council issued a report suggesting there should be an optimisation of said regulations, to enhance the provision of growth capital to business corporations.
-In accordance with the report, amendments of subordinate rules and guidelines of the Financial Instruments and Exchange Act became effective on 22 June 2022, and the regulations were relaxed at several points.
+In 2021, the Working Group on Capital Market Regulations of the Financial System Council issued a report suggesting an optimisation of said regulations for the purpose of enhancing the provision of growth capital to business corporations.
+In accordance with the report, on 22 June 2022, amendment of subordinate rules and guidelines of FIEA became effective and relaxed the regulations at several points.
 Among others, information about listed companies, a certain scope of unlisted companies (eg, pre-IPO companies and companies subject to continuous public disclosure obligations), qualified institutional investors and their group companies are excluded from said prohibition.
-To protect them, such excluded companies are given an opportunity to request that information stops being shared (the so-called "new" opt-out system, which is less burdensome than the current opt-out system).
+To protect them, such excluded companies are provided with an opportunity to request that information stops being shared (the so-called "new" opt-out system, which is less burdensome than the current opt-out system).

-While relaxing the firewall regulations, to address the concerns of undue influence resulting from the concurrent operations of bank and securities businesses by the same group, this amendment also sets out measures to prevent such undue influence by adding regulations on customer information management (including clarification of the "need to know" principle), enhancing regulatory monitoring on conflicts of interest and implementing co-ordination between financial regulators and competition authorities regarding the abuse of dominant bargaining positions by financial institutions.
+While relaxing the firewall regulations, for addressing the concerns of undue influence resulting from the concurrent operations of bank and securities businesses by the same group, this amendment also sets out measures to prevent such undue influence by adding regulations on customer information management (including the clarification need-to-know principle), enhancing regulatory monitoring on conflict of interests and implementing co-ordination between financial regulators and competition authorities regarding the abuse of dominant bargaining positions by financial institutions.
 On the effective date of the amendment, the FSA also established a contact point for collecting information regarding the abuse of dominant bargaining positions by financial institutions.

-Following its report in 2021, the working group had discussed the possibility of further optimising the firewall regulations, including the treatment of the information of small and mediumsized enterprises, but the latest interim report released by the working group on 22 June 2022 did not reach a conclusion on whether to make further changes.
+Following its report in 2021, the working group had discussed the possibility of further optimising the firewall regulations including the treatment of the information of small and mediumsized enterprises while the latest interim report released by the working group on 21 December 2022 did not reach a conclusion on whether to make further changes.